jconnell11/Wansui/doc/software.md

 ## Software Installation

-The easiest approach is just to copy a complete system image onto a new [SD card](https://www.amazon.com/dp/B0B7NVMBPL) (32/64GB microSDHX UHS-1).
-Note that this requires some disassembly of the JetAuto robot to get at the card slot.
-Contact me if you are interested in access to the image.
-You might want to upgrade to 64GB anyhow, as most of the original 32GB is filled up.
-Otherwise, there is a substantial list of downloads, substitutions, and configurations as listed below.
+The easiest approach is just to copy a complete system image onto a new [SD card](https://www.amazon.com/dp/B09X7C7LL1) ($11).
+You might want to upgrade to 64GB anyhow, as most of the original 32GB is filled up and the A2 rating results in a faster boot and smoother audio.
+Note that extracting the card to re-flash it requires some disassembly of the JetAuto robot (remove the arm) to get at the slot.
+Contact me if you are interested in access to a suitable bulk image file.

+Otherwise, if you stick with the original installed memory card, there are a substantial number of downloads, substitutions, and configurations as listed below.
 Eventually there should be an installer script for most of this ...

 ### Switch to LXDE (optional)